rinslow/bdd-lazy-var/CONTRIBUTING.md

     ```shell
     git push origin my-fix-branch
     ```
-* In GitHub, send a pull request to `bdd-lazy-var:master`.
+* In GitHub, send a pull request to `jspec:master`.
 * If somebody from project contributors suggest changes then:
   * Make the required updates.
   * Re-run all test suites to ensure tests are still passing.